jemmy512/book-notes/linux/linux-proc.md

 Kernel usage | mainly used for user-space reporting | used more extensively within | the kernel for various algorithms and decisions.

 ---

+* load_avg vs runnable_avg vs util_avg
+    * **load_avg**: This metric considers the task's weight (se.load.weight) when the task is runnable or running.
+If the task is not runnable (e.g., blocked or sleeping), its weight is considered 0.
+This metric is used to represent the traditional "load" concept, which is influenced by the task's priority (nice value).
+    * **runnable_avg**: This metric is similar to load_avg but it doesn't consider the task's weight.
+When the task is runnable or running, its weight is considered 1, and 0 otherwise.
+This metric provides a more direct measure of how many tasks are runnable, regardless of their priority.

+    * **util_avg**: This metric only considers the task's weight when it is actually running on a CPU.
+If the task is runnable but not currently running, or if it is not runnable at all, its weight is considered 0.
+This metric represents the actual CPU utilization caused by the task.

 * An entity's **contribution** to the system load in a period pi is just **the portion of that period** that the entity was runnable - either actually running, or waiting for an available CPU.
 * [**Load** :link:](https://lwn.net/Articles/531853/) is also meant to be an instantaneous quantity - how much is a process loading the system right now? - as opposed to a cumulative property like **CPU usage**.
 A long-running process that consumed vast amounts of processor time last week may have very modest needs at the moment; such a process is contributing very little to load now, despite its rather more demanding behavior in the past.